-- 2-1.1 The construction of the item must be of such composition and design that no sharp fragments are produced upon functioning (or malfunctioning). - 2-1.2 The finished item must not be impact sensitive or have a risk of premature ignition or explosion during transportation, handling, or normal operation. - 2-1.3 The finished item must not be designed or packaged in such a manner that it could be confused with candy or other foods if it is of a size or configuration that could be ingested.

-- 2-1.4 The construction of the item must be adequate to prevent leakage or loss of the chemical composition at any time. - 2-1.5 The chemical composition of the item must not contain prohibited chemicals except as trace impurities.
+- 2-1.1 The construction of the item must be of such composition and design that no sharp fragments are produced upon functioning (or malfunctioning). - 2-1.2 The finished item must not be impact sensitive or have a risk of premature ignition or explosion during transportation, handling, or normal operation. - 2-1.3 The finished item must not be designed or packaged in such a manner that it could be confused with candy or other foods if it is of a size or configuration that could be ingested. - 2-1.4 The construction of the item must be adequate to prevent leakage or loss of the chemical composition at any time. - 2-1.5 The chemical composition of the item must not contain prohibited chemicals except as trace impurities.

-- 2-1.6 Items subject to this Standard must be assembled and packaged so as to prevent damage to the items during transportation, handling, and normal operation. - 2-1.7 The pyrotechnic chamber of a fireworks device subject to this Standard must be constructed in a manner to allow functioning in a normal manner without burnout or blowout. - 2-1.8 Limits for Chemical Composition Content - 2-1.8.1 Specialty Items must not contain more than 20 grams (0.7 ounces) of total chemical composition. - 2-1.8.2 Total chemical composition per individual tube of an item subject to this Standard must not exceed 2 grams (0.07 ounces). - 2-1.8.3 Specialty items that meet the definition of Nitrocellulose Fountains must not contain more than 5 grams of total chemical composition.
+- 2-1.6 Items subject to this Standard must be assembled and packaged so as to prevent damage to the items during transportation, handling, and normal operation. - 2-1.7 The pyrotechnic chamber of a fireworks device subject to this Standard must be constructed in a manner to allow functioning in a normal manner without burnout or blowout. - 2-1.8 Limits for Chemical Composition Content - 2-1.8.1 Specialty Items must not contain more than 20 grams (0.7 ounces) of total chemical composition. - 2-1.8.2 Total chemical composition per individual tube of an item subject to this Standard must not exceed 2 grams (0.07 ounces). - 2-1.9 Explosive components of any item subject to this Standard must not contain more than 50 milligrams of chemical composition per report.